meghanharrington/meghanharrington.github.io/index.md

 Regarding the **hate crimes**, it confirms that LGBT+ community is not fully accepted and suffers from very **violent assaults and discriminations**.
 The **protection** of the community needs to be reformed as it is **inexistent** in some states.

 In conclusion, there has been an unquestionable **liberation of speech** these last few years that have allowed more voices to be heard.
-We may think this imply major improvements in gay rights and acceptance but there is still a lot of work to do to rich **equality**.
+We may think this imply major improvements in gay rights and acceptance but there is still a lot of work to do to reach **equality**.

 **We have got to keep fighting!**